 - After the stipulated time, check the odor and taste.
 If the milk smells and tastes off or soapy, it is highly likely that your breast milk has a high lipase content.

 If your milk has high lipase content and your baby refuses to feed, you may try some interventions.
+If your baby is over six months old, you may want to try non-dairy alternatives, such as plant-based milk.
+These options may be more suitable, and better tolerated than traditional dairy products.

 Tips To Mask Off Breast Milk Smell And Flavor